TaylorRss/TaylorRss/README.md

-- 👋 Hi, I’m @TaylorRss
+- Hi, I’m @TaylorRss
-- 🌱 I’m currently studying at New College Lanarkshire (Scotland) ...
+-I’m currently studying at New College Lanarkshire (Scotland) ...
-- Reach me on: Tr850027@gmail.com
+- Reach me on:

 <!---
 TaylorRss/TaylorRss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.